-FERPA — the Family Educational Rights and Privacy Act of 1974, as amended — is a federal law that governs the privacy of student educational records, access to those records, and disclosure of information from them.
-More information about FERPA can be found on the Department of Education website.
+FERPA — the Family Educational Rights and Privacy Act of 1974, as amended — is a federal law that governs the privacy of student education records, access to those records, and disclosure of information from them.